Wendy, Marvin and Wonder Dog: DC Universe

 In 2006, a new version of the Wendy and Marvin characters debuted in the DC Universe.
 The pair work as "caretakers" of Titans Tower one year after the events of the Infinite Crisis crossover.
-The pair (now fraternal twins, surname Harris) seem to be technical geniuses; Wendy mentions in their initial appearance that she and Marvin graduated from MIT on their sixteenth birthday, and in Teen Titans #40, Ravager refers to them as "tenth-level geniuses" (compared to DC characters Brainiac and Brainiac 5, both purported to be twelfth-level intellects).
-It was established that Marvin is the older twin by approximately five minutes.
+The pair (now fraternal twins, surname Harris) seem to be technical geniuses; Wendy mentions in their initial appearance that she and Marvin graduated from MIT on their sixteenth birthday, and in Teen Titans #40, Ravager refers to them as "tenth-level geniuses" (comparable to Brainiac and Brainiac 5, who possess twelfth-level intellects).
 This Marvin continues the tradition of his previous incarnations by wearing a shirt with a stylized "M" on the front but without the attached cape of his animated counterpart.
 It is revealed that Cyborg was damaged and inactive since his return from space, but Wendy and Marvin repaired him and gave him new capabilities.

 Wendy and Marvin meet a stray dog that Miss Martian names Wonder Dog.
-In reality, Wonder Dog is some sort of demonic monster in the service of a new villain called King Lycus, who appeared at the end of the issue after the beast has killed Marvin and severely mauled Wendy.
-While comatose, Wendy is visited in this state by her father, Noah Kuttler (a.k.a. the Calculator), who swears revenge on the Titans for allowing this to happen to his children.
+Wonder Dog is revealed to be a demonic monster in the service of the villain King Lycus, who appears at the end of the issue after the beast has killed Marvin and mauled Wendy.
+While comatose, Wendy is visited in this state by her father Noah Kuttler, who swears revenge on the Titans for allowing this to happen to his children.

-Marvin's soul is later summoned by Kid Eternity, the Titans' newest recruit, to provide him with information on what being part of the Titans means.
-Marvin warns Eternity against association with the team, citing the many deaths they have suffered.
-Later, Eternity is captured by the Calculator and forced to summon Marvin repeatedly.

-In Oracle: The Cure #3, Wendy recovers from her coma while being visited by her father who was trying to use alien technology to help her.
-However, she is unable to feel or move her legs.
-The similarly disabled heroine Oracle promises to help her while aiding in the Calculator's arrest.
-In the new Batgirl series, it is revealed that Oracle (along with Leslie Thompkins) has been helping Wendy adjust to her new life with paraplegia.
-After taking Wendy under her wing, Barbara eventually reveals to Wendy her alter-ego.
+In Oracle: The Cure #3, Wendy recovers from her coma, but is left paraplegic, with Oracle and Leslie Thompkins helping her adjust.
+After taking Wendy under her wing, Barbara eventually reveals her alter-ego to her.
 Wendy's first mission as an associate of the Oracle is to help Stephanie Brown, the new Batgirl, defeat her father the Cluemaster and save Barbara from him.
 Afterward, she takes on the codename of Proxy, acting as a junior version of Oracle.